Mike Vranos: Kidder Peabody

 Vranos started work at Kidder Peabody after graduation from Harvard in 1983.
-He was the youngest Managing Director in the 130-year history of Kidder Peabody.
-During his reign at Kidder Peabody from 1990-1994, Kidder underwrote over $200 billion in CMOs, which was about 20% of all CMOs issued during that period and nearly double the next largest Wall Street firm.
+He was the youngest Managing Director in the firm's 130-year history.
+During his reign at Kidder from 1990-1994, the company underwrote over $200 billion in CMOs, which was about 20% of all CMOs issued during that period and nearly double the next largest Wall Street firm.
 Vranos was noted for having turned his collateralized mortgage obligation trading role into a money-making machine.
 In 1991, Vranos was named Kidder Peabody’s Man of the Year.
 His 1992 compensation was estimated at between $10-15 million, according to the USA Today, while The Washington Post reported it in the $5-7 million range.
 By 1993 he was the highest paid employee at Kidder Peabody, and it was said that as Kidder entered financial trouble in the early 1990s that the profitability of the company was largely on Vranos' back.

 Kidder Peabody fell on troubled times during the bear market of 1994.
 Losses in the mortgage-bonds department headed by Vranos for the second quarter of 1994 were $30 million.
 Michael Carpenter, the CEO of Kidder from 1989 to 1994 was forced to resign in July 1994.
 Then, when the number two ranking executive at the firm, Edward A. Cerullo, resigned from Kidder Peabody a few weeks later, Vranos was one of the most watched firm members.
 During this period, Vranos was highly praised by Jack Welch, chairman of Kidder Peabody’s parent company, General Electric, for his handling of the bear market.
 However, as market conditions grew more severe, Vranos left to start his own firm in late 1994.
 Kidder was ultimately sold to Paine Webber.